 Let initially $U_0=W_0=U$, and set $W_1=T_2$ where $T_2\in\cf L(W_0)$ of height $>0$ is a satisfying branch (any one) of the ``big'' disjunction in \eqref{eq:reducex} and fix a satisfying assignment of $\widehat{z_{W_1}}$ into $P_0$ thereafter.
 Let $U_1=U_0\odot W_1$ and (with a negligible abuse of notation) $\widehat{x_{U_1}}=\widehat{x_{U_0}}\cup\widehat{z_{W_1}}$.
 If $|\ell(W_1)|=|P_0|$, then we are immediately done with the claim by $\pconsistent{U_1}(\widehat{x_{U_1}})$ in \eqref{eq:reducex2}: according to the hereditary property of consistency it is $G_1\simeq U_1^J$ and `$U_1\to U_0$' is a valid reduction step.
 Otherwise, recursively for every connected component $P_1$ of $G_1-\widehat{x_{U_1}}$ (which is one of components of $G-\widehat{x_{U_1}}$, too) we choose $q\in P_1$; hence \eqref{eq:reduce4} $G\models\preducex(U_1,W_1)(\widehat{x_{U_1}};q)$.

 In each recursion branch (say, by DFS on the recursion tree) we continue with the previous argument at ``depth'' $i\geq1$: we analyze \eqref{eq:reducex} $G\models\preducex(U_i,W_i)(\widehat{x_{U_i}};q)$ over every connected component $P_i\ni q$ of $G_i-\widehat{x_{U_i}}$, denote by $G_{i+1}=G[\widehat{x_{U_i}}\cup P_i]$, and analogously obtain $W_{i+1}$ ($=T_2\in\cf L(W_i)$ from a satisfying branch) and $U_{i+1}=U_i\odot W_{i+1}$, with an assignment of $\widehat{z_{W_{i+1}}}$ into $P_i$.
 This recursion is finite since the height of $W_{i+1}$ strictly decreases and then generally terminates at \eqref{eq:reducex0} for $W_{i+1}$ of height~$0$.
 In this terminal case we get by \eqref{eq:reducex0} for $\BPsi_{U_i,W_i,W_{i+1}}$ that the assignment of $\widehat{z_{W_{i+1}}}$ is $q$ and $\{q\}=P_i$, and so $U_{i+1}^J\simeq G_{i+1}$ by $\pconsistent{U_{i+1}}$.
-This finishes the proof since $U_{i+1}$ by the construction reduces to~$U$. \end{proof}
+This finishes the proof since $U_{i+1}$, by the construction, reduces to~$U$. \end{proof}

-Notice that much of the previous proof is very general, using just the fact that the graph class $\cf D$ has {\em some} simple hereditary \MSOi interpretation $J$ into the class $\cf U$.
-Interestingly, well-quasi-ordering of $\cf D$ under induced subgraphs can be derived already from this assumption and \cite{Ding92}.
+Notice how much of the previous proof is very general, using just the fact that the graph class $\cf D$ has {\em some} hereditary \MSOi interpretation $J$ in the class $\cf U$.
+Interestingly, well-quasi-ordering of $\cf D$ under induced subgraphs can be derived already from this assumption and Theorem~\ref{thm:Ding}.
 There is, however, one technical point in the proof which heavily depends on special properties of the interpretation $J$---it is the use of predicate $\pconnected(\widehat{x_{T}},y,z)$ in the proof of Theorem~\ref{thm:EGT}.
-This is based on a quite unique property of tree-depth, and before attempting to give a similar result for other graph classes interpretable into $\cf U$, we have to find a suitable replacement property in the next section.
+This is based on a quite unique property of tree-depth, and before attempting to give a similar result for other graph classes interpretable in $\cf U$, we have to find a suitable replacement property in the next section.